-Income tax in the United States is a pay-as-you-go system.
-That is, you pay taxes during the year, as your income is earned, rather than in a lump sum at the end of the year.
+Income tax is a pay-as-you-go system in the U.S. You pay taxes during the year as your income is earned rather than in a lump sum at the end of the year.
 Payments are generally made as federal income tax withholding deductions from a worker's paycheck.
-Income earners who do not receive a paycheck, such as a self-employed business owner, may be required to pay estimated taxes quarterly in lieu of income tax withholding.
+Income earners who don't receive a paycheck, such as a self-employed business owner, are typically required to pay estimated taxes quarterly in lieu of income tax withholding.

 Your FITW is only one of several types of deductions taken from your paycheck.
-You also have deductions for additional federal obligations, such as Social Security and Medicare, as well as deductions for state income tax.
-You may also have non-government deductions, such as funds withheld for union dues, health insurance or retirement plan contributions.
+You also have deductions for additional federal obligations such as Social Security and Medicare and deductions for state income tax.
+You might also have non-government deductions, such as funds withheld for union dues, health insurance or retirement plan contributions.